begmaroman/towns-chat-history-bot/README.md

 - By default the bot keeps transcripts in-memory.
 Provide `REDIS_URL` to persist messages in Redis (recommended for Render or any multi-instance deployment).
 - Messages older than 30 days are pruned automatically to keep storage lean.
-- `/summarize` currently analyzes up to 400 stored messages.
+- `/summarize` analyzes up to 400 stored messages.
 Older content is truncated with a note.
+- Monetization: summaries covering 24 hours or less are free.
+Requests spanning more than 24 hours require any tip on the prompt message before the bot continues.
+The bot enforces a hard 14-day history limit regardless of channel history length.
 - Need to verify changes?
 Use `bun test`, `bun run lint`, or `bun run typecheck`.

 ## Deployment Tips